msysbio/microbetag/docs/mgg_tutorials/roaming.md

 By default, the **Nodes** panel is selected.
 Let's start with that then!

+{: .note}
+Remember that you can always use the Cytoscape core features on a `microbetag`-annotated network.
+That means for example, in case you would prefer a different style than the one provided, you can always change node and edges colors and shapes etc. You can do this always for groups of nodes/edges.
+Anything you could do with a network on Cytoscape is still an option for a `microbetag`-annotated network.

+## Investigating nodes' annotations

 By clicking on the *Show Species* button, all nodes that were not mapped to a genome will be masked.

 ![show_species](../../assets/images/app/showSpecies.png)

 Or you can choose/click directly any node on the network and check the `Nodes` Panel